top of page

 Who goeth a warfare any time at his own charges? who planteth a vineyard, and eateth not of the fruit thereof? or who feedeth a flock, and eateth not of the milk of the flock?
 For it is written in the law of Moses, Thou shalt not muzzle the mouth of the ox that treadeth out the corn.
 Doth God take care for oxen?
 Or saith he it altogether for our sakes?
 For our sakes, no doubt, this is written: that he that ploweth should plow in hope; and that he that thresheth in hope should be partaker of his hope.
 If we have sown unto you spiritual things, is it a great thing if we shall reap your carnal things?
 If others be partakers of this power over you, are not we rather?
 Nevertheless we have not used this power; but suffer all things, lest we should hinder the gospel of Christ.
 Do ye not know that they which minister about holy things live of the things of the temple? and they which wait at the altar are partakers with the altar?
 Even so hath the Lord ordained that they which preach the gospel should live of the gospel.
 But I have used none of these things: neither have I written these things, that it should be so done unto me: for it were better for me to die, than that any man should make my glorying void.
 What is my reward then?
 Verily that, when I preach the gospel, I may make the gospel of Christ without charge, that I abuse not my power in the gospel (1 Cor 9:6-18).

-Now if Paul would never attempt to exploit God's people for gain, as evidenced in the above passages, then neither should we.
-Moreover, it is clear that we are expected to follow Paul's example in all such matters:
+Now if Paul refused to exploit God's people for gain, as evidenced in the above passages, then neither should the pastors of the Church.
+Moreover, it is clear that everyone (including pastors) are expected to follow Paul's example in such matters:

-True ministers of the Word, though deserving of financial contributions and help, should never demand it from their members.
-Rather, they should exercise their faith in God and wait for the Holy Spirit to lay it on people’s hearts as to whether they should be given assistance or not:
+Finally, true ministers of the Word, though deserving of financial contributions and help, should never demand it from their Church members.
+Rather, like Paul, they should exercise their faith in God and wait for the Holy Spirit to do the prompting for them:

 bottom of page